triska/proloxy/README.md

    - The _same_ prefix that is used for selecting the target service is also specified as the prefix in `prefix_target/2`.
 This is because HTTP _redirects_ that the target server emits need to be rewritten.
-For example, if the RITS server redirects to <R>, then Proloxy needs to redirect the client to /rits/<R>, so that the next client request is again relayed to the RITS server.
+For example, if the RITS server redirects to&nbsp;`R`, then Proloxy needs to redirect the client to&nbsp;`/rits/R`, so that the next client request is again relayed to the RITS server.

    The directive with the longest matching Prefix is used.